 A. Absolutely!
 I am a podcast audio editor for clients in the USA.
 The time zone difference often works well for people who need consultations in the evening after work or afternoons.

-A. The short answer is yes!
-Hiring a podcast editor takes the stress out of the technical side of podcasting.
+A. Hiring a podcast editor takes the stress out of the technical side of podcasting.
 Leaving more time to concentrate on your business.
 I can teach you how to record and I will do the rest.